 I’m a heart attack survivor and patient advocate who blogs about women and heart disease at Heart Sisters.

-Recently, a well-known family physician doing a presentation on heart health to about 200 members of our local cardiac rehab alumni group told us about a new protocol to be followed at the first symptoms of a heart attack - one that’s apparently superior to the current “Call 911 and chew one full-strength aspirin” patient recommendation.
+Recently, a well-known family physician who writes a syndicated medical column did a presentation on heart health to about 200 members of our local cardiac rehab alumni group.
+He told us about a new protocol to be followed at the first symptoms of a heart attack – one that’s apparently superior to the current “Call 911 and chew one full-strength aspirin” patient recommendation.

 Instead, he favours something new that he called “Axe the Aspirin”.
 He waved a little plastic baggie with two pills in it as he spoke, adding that he carries this in his wallet at all times, “just in case”.
-What he was waving overhead was a mega dose of the anti-platelet drug Plavix (600 mg – about nine times the standard therapeutic dosage that heart patients take) along with the statin/cholesterol drug Crestor – to be taken together at the first symptoms of possible heart attack.
+What he was waving overhead was a mega dose of the anti-platelet drug clopidogrel (Plavix 600 mg – about nine times the standard therapeutic dosage that heart patients take) along with the statin/cholesterol drug rosuvastatin (Crestor 20 mg) – to be taken together at the first symptoms of possible heart attack.
 He told us, quite emphatically:

 “We used to recommend aspirin, but this Plavix/Crestor combo is better!”

 I was surprised to learn of this protocol.
 So I contacted him following his presentation and asked if he could send me links to any published science-based evidence for this change; I wanted to help spread the word to my readers, many of whom are heart patients already considered at high risk for future cardiac events.